nai1ka/S25-core-course-labs/app_kotlin/README.md

 - The workflow is defined in `.github/workflows/app_kotlin.yml`
 - The workflow is triggered only when changes occur in the `app_kotlin` directory or `.github/workflows/app_kotlin.yml` file.

+## Counting Visits

+This application is able to count total number on visits on any page.
+To acces this data you may use the `\visits` endpoint.
+The number is stored in the `visits.txt` file.
+Also, `docker-compose.yml` inside of `monitoring` folder mounts it to a volume, so the data will not be lost after the container is stopped.

 ## Structure

 Directory structure (dotfiles are omitted):